desphixs/typecast-blog-cms-api-djangorestframework/README.md

-# Build ZenTask: A Clean, Simple REST API for Managing Daily Tasks
+# Build TypeCast: A Blog Content API

 ### Project Description

-You are going to build a fully working task management API from scratch using Django and Django REST Framework.
-By the end, you will have a live backend that can accept HTTP requests to create a new task, list all tasks, update a task's details, mark it as complete, and delete it.
-You will do all of this without a single line of frontend code, just a clean, well-structured API that any client can consume.
-This is the exact same pat
+You are going to build TypeCast, a clean backend API that powers a modern blog.
+Think of it as the engine behind any blog you have ever read — Medium, Dev.to, a startup's company blog — all of them have a backend like this running quietly in the background.
+You will build the models for Articles and Comments, wire up serializers that bundle a comment list right inside each article response, and create dedicated API endpoints for reading, writing, and managing both.
+By the end of this project, you will understand how real content platforms are structured behind the scenes and you will have the skills to power one yourself.

 ## Tech Stack